 Appraiser blogs and forums

-Online forums and blogs focused on appraising are great for tapping collective knowledge.
+Online forums and appraiser blogs focused on appraising are great for tapping collective knowledge.
 These platforms are places where you can ask questions about appraising factory-built houses, find solutions to unique challenges, and even learn about regional differences in the market.

 Government agencies